AdarshSingh9540/Evallo/README.md

 - `GET /api/health`: Check system health.
 - `GET /api/analytics/logs-by-level`: Get chart data for analytics.
 - WebSocket event: `newLog` for real-time updates.

+## Bonus Points

+- use socket connection for real time upadtion of log
+- Docker - added  Dockerfile and docker-compose.yml file that
+allows the entire full-stack application (backend and frontend) to be built and run with a single docker-compose up command.
+- Basic Analytics View: Add a small dashboard component to the UI that displays a simple chart (e.g., using a library like Chart.js or Recharts) showing the count of logs by level over the currently filtered time range.

 ## Log Schema